microsoft/rego-cpp/README.md

 [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
 Our goal is to build both a standalone executable and a library such that programmers who are working in C++ can interpret Rego programs natively.
-To achieve this we are building our interpereter on top of the experimental term rewriter [Trieste](https://github.com/microsoft/trieste).
+To achieve this we are building our interpreter on top of the experimental term rewriter [Trieste](https://github.com/microsoft/trieste).

 > **Warning**
+> While this project has progressed to the point that we support full Rego language
-> This project is still in the early stages, and we do not currently support many
+> (see [Language Support](#language-support) below) we do not support all built-ins
-> language features.
+> and do not yet have a system built to verify compatibility with the reference Go
+> implementation.
+As such, it should still be considered experimental software and
+> used with discretion.

 ## Getting Started